Dailon Livramento: Hellas Verona

 On 24 July 2024, Livramento signed a four-year contract with Serie A club Hellas Verona.
 He made his debut for the club on 10 August, coming on as a substitute for Abdou Harroui in the 55th minute of a disappointing 2–1 Coppa Italia loss to Cesena.
 On 18 August, he was included in manager Paolo Zanetti's starting lineup for the first matchday of the 2024–25 Serie A, where he scored Verona's opening goal of the campaign in a 3–0 victory against Napoli.

 On 1 September 2025, Livramento was loaned to Casa Pia in Portugal.

 International career

 In March 2024, Livramento was called up to the Cape Verde national team.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.